Broadband is always-on,

-Yes.
-But check your contract first it may tie you in for a certain number of months.
-And before moving to a new ISP, consider whether the new ISP can support your current e-mail address and take over provision of any web space you have.
+Yes, but check your current contract first, it may contain charges for leaving before the minimum term has expired.
+Before moving to a new provider, also consider whether the new provider can support your current e-mail address and take over provision of any web space you have.

 If you are unhappy with the service you are getting, your first contact should be your ISP.
 It is helpful to keep a proper record of your complaint, listing:

 If, after this, you feel you have been dealt with poorly or in an unreasonable way, you can check to see if your ISP has a high-level complaints review team (a team that will look again at customer complaints that cannot be sorted out at the first attempt), and ask that the matter is reviewed.
 If you are still dissatisfied, you can contact Oftel for advice.
 However, in most cases Oftel cannot resolve the complaint with your ISP for you.

 If you are still not happy with your ISP, try voting with your feet and switching to a new ISP (but check your terms and conditions first, see above).

 © Crown copyright 2003 - Oftel (Broadband - a consumer guide - August 2003)